 Our COO, Derya Sousa was interviewed by RTE (Radio Television of Ireland) for the Boost My Business feature, showcasing Kianda’s easier approach to digitalisation.
 Kianda no-code platform helps companies from all over the world to implement digitalisation smoothly.
 And, without limitations.
-Moreover, Kianda has played a key role in how many companies adapted to the pandemic.
+Moreover, Kianda plays a key role in how many companies have adapted to the pandemic.
 And how those businesses have minimized the impacts of COVID-19.

 Digitalisation is ever-growing

 More and more companies are undergoing digital transformation in order to improve business operations.
 However, digitalisation can be a complex process without adequate resources or the correct tools.

 Much of the business process automation platforms out there require some level of coding knowledge.
 Meaning, only a software developer or somebody with significant coding experience can build and implement a digital system.
 With that, sometimes business users have to wait months or even years for a new system to be introduced.
 And in some cases, the digital system can fail or work improperly.